-20 stitches x 30 rows in Stockinette Stitch (after blocking)
+20 stitches x 38 rows in Garter stitch

 Step by step on how to make a Knitted Baby Cardigan